layerarch/layerarch.github.io/collections/_services/feasibility-studies.md

 weight: 3
 ---

 Feasibility studies are the foundation of a successful project.
-Layer Architecture Inc. provides the critical analysis needed to evaluate project scope, site conditions, and budget alignment, ensuring you make informed decisions with confidence.
+Layer Architecture provides the critical analysis needed to evaluate project scope, site conditions, and budget alignment, ensuring you make informed decisions with confidence.

 ## Key Offerings:
 - Site Analysis: Evaluating location, zoning, and environmental factors.